influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSecretPrefix(secretPrefix)
 ```

-The prefix that will be added to the KafkaUser name to be used as the Secret name.
+"The prefix that will be added to the KafkaUser name to be used as the Secret name."

 ### fn spec.entityOperator.userOperator.withWatchedNamespace